How Do Fractional Shares Work?

 Benefits of Fractional Shares

 - Start investing with smaller amounts of money.
 If you’re just starting out and don’t have a large balance of money to invest, fractional shares can make a big difference.
-They let you get into the market immediately and start benefiting from compounding returns sooner.
+They let you get into the market immediately and start benefiting from compounding returns.

 - Diversify your portfolio with less money.
 One of the basic rules of portfolio construction is diversification.
 By owning a variety of different stocks and especially ETFs, you can reduce the likelihood that you lose money if any one stock tanks.
 Because fractional investing lets you buy many shares for $1 to $5, you may be able to buy broader selections of stocks than you could otherwise.